automatissa/rimini-cve/README.md

-# Rimini CVE — Static Site Viewer
+# Rimini CVE

 This repository contains a small static site for viewing CVE/Threat-Risk visualizations.

 **Project**
 - **Name**: `rimini-cve`
-- **Purpose**: Provide static HTML visualizations of threat/risk data you can open locally or serve from a simple HTTP server.
+- **Purpose**: Provide static HTML visualizations of threat/risk data you can open locally.

 **Files**
 - **`index.html`**: Main site entry — open in a browser.